datacentricdesign/iob22/index.md

 * [Practice]({{site.baseurl}}/theme-energy-transition/) is a set of tutorials we used in the past for teaching, which can provide additional practice.

 * [Prototyping]({{site.baseurl}}/prototyping/) is a set of resources for Internet of Things prototyping, with a mix of Microcontroller and Python examples.
+It contains many links to the [folder of code examples](https://github.com/datacentricdesign/code/tree/main/examples).

 All these resources are open-source.
 We encourage contribution (e.g. improvements, new tutorials) via the [GitHub repository](https://github.com/datacentricdesign/code).